Piano Recital: Ruvim Ostrovsky

-In the Presto, as noted for op.78, Ostrovsky’s interpretation appeared considerate, never neglecting small note values.
+In the Presto, as noted for op.78, the interpretation by Ruvim Ostrovsky appeared considerate, never neglecting small note values.
 Nothing appeared superficial.
 It was maybe lacking some lightness—perhaps a “feature” due to the modern grand piano?
 Especially the opening motif, three staccato crotchets, appeared a bit heavy.
 One interesting section in this movement is in the second (repeated) part, where within 3/4 time, Beethoven suddenly switches to a four-beat rhythm.
 That’s clearly a joke; it is that joking aspect which I missed in this interpretation: that part was played as a “regular, serious feature”, rather than with a twinkling eye.

 To me, the Andante in 9/8 time appeared too slow.
 I missed the “walking” feeling, especially in the parts where the left hand is playing a rolling semiquaver accompaniment.
 In the Vivace, the Rondo theme (ritornello) also seemed on the slow, cautious side, hardly “vivid”.
 But that may have been because at a faster tempo, the semiquaver passages in the intermezzos might appear superficial, are maybe not playable cleanly on a modern piano?
 To me, this movement should feel lighter, more youth- and joyful, if not even joking (as often in Beethoven’s last movements).